DarkKingStar/LTIMindtree_ignite_2023/Week 5/Module_1_List.md

 ## 1. ArrayList

-`ArrayList` is a dynamic array implementation in Java.
-It allows for the dynamic resizing of the underlying array to accommodate the addition or removal of elements.
+An `ArrayList` in Java is a dynamic array implementation provided by the Java Collections Framework.
+It allows you to store and manipulate a resizable list of objects.
+Some key points about `ArrayList`:

+- It automatically resizes itself as needed, so you do not need to specify the size during initialization.
+- Elements can be added or removed at any position within the list.
+- Random access to elements is efficient.

+Example:

 ```java
 import java.util.ArrayList;